dullroar/ten-steps-to-linux-survival/README.md

 The `bash` shell supports a rich interactive environment for searching for, editing and saving command history.
-However, the biggest thing you needf to remember to fake it is simply that the up and down arrows work in the command prompt and bring back your recent commands so you can update them and re-execute them.
+However, the biggest thing you need to remember to fake it is simply that the up and down arrows work in the command prompt and bring back your recent commands so you can update them and re-execute them.